Geek Discussion Guests, Pros, and Panelists

 Brian has been running and playing RPGs for almost 30 years, and has been running games almost exclusively online for the last four.
 He has spent about nine years overseas on three different continents, where he has developed a specific set of skills, most of which are only useful in an office.
 He does however have a passing familiarity with security and surveillance operations which are sometimes necessary for his work.

 - Justin Barba

-Justin Barba came to his first MisCon as a freshman in high school in 1990 (it was MisCon 5!).
-It was held at what is now the Days Inn, just a block from MisCon 30.
-Little did he know that years later he would end up agreeing to help work the hospitality room for MisCon 20.
-Then he took on managing the writer's workshop.
-Then MisCon Operations.
-Then Vice Chair, then Chair.
-Now he spends all his time planning MisCon, trying to be a good husband, and raising his funny daughter.
+Justin Barba came to his first MisCon as a freshman in high school in 1991 (it was MisCon 6!).
+It was held at what is now the Wren Missoula, just a block from the Holiday Inn.
+Little did he know that years later he would end up agreeing to help work the hospitality room for MisCon 21.
+Then he took on managing the writer's workshop, then MisCon Operations, Vice Chair, then Chair.
+Now he spends all his time planning MisCon, trying to be a good person/husband/father.

 - Carol Berg

 Former software engineer Carol Berg (aka Cate Glass) never expected to become an award-winning author.
 But her seventeen epic fantasy novels have won national and international awards, including multiple Colorado Book Awards and the Mythopoeic Fantasy Award.
 She’s taught writing in the US and Canada and received reader mail from the slopes of Denali and beneath the Mediterranean.
 All amazing for one who majored in math and computer science to avoid writing papers.
 Her newest novels are Cate Glass’s fantasy adventure Chimera novels from Tor Books, most recently A Conjuring of Assassins.
 Carol/Cate lives in Colorado at the foot of the Rockies, and on the internet at www.carolberg.com.

 Chris has long helped make MisCon happen, especially working in costuming.